shrinerb/shrine/doc/paperclip.md

 #### `#reprocess!`

-Shrine doesn't have an equivalent to this, but there is a "[Regenerating versions]" that should give you some useful guidelines.
+Shrine doesn't have an equivalent to this, but the [Regenerating versions] guide provides some useful tips on how to do this.

 [file]: http://linux.die.net/man/1/file
 [Regenerating versions]: http://shrinerb.com/rdoc/files/doc/regenerating_versions_md.html